arunasurya/bisqtransifex/translatordocumentation.md

 As of April 2019, we have one active project, bisq-desktop, in Transifex.
 In the near future, we are planning to start translating certain Bisq pages.
 This will be announced in three major translator communication channels: #transifex Slack channel, announcements in Transifex, and on Bisq forum.

 ## New Translators
 Anyone is welcome to become a translator by creating an account on Transifex and requesting permission to translate on https://www.transifex.com/bisq.
 Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages (see below) are being compensated.
-The list can change, depending on the demand among users for the software version in a language and on feedback from other contributors.
+The list can change, depending on the demand among users for the software version in a specific language and feedback from other contributors.

 ## Team Structure
 Ideally, each language team has at **least two translators** who work closely with each other and contribute on a regular basis.
 While one translator can focus on translation, the other can perform reviews of these translations.
 You can learn more about translations and reviews [here](translationguidelines.md).
 The project is coordinated by the [Transifex admins](transifexadmin.md).